crmathieu/Orbital/README.md

 	- Objects sizes are NOT proportional to their actual size (this is by design in order to view all objects properly).
 	- Asteroid belt, Kuiper belt and Oort Cloud are included for illustration purpose only.
-Even though their size and thickness is proportional to their actual size and thickness, the distribution pattern within the belt is purely random/aesthetic.
+Even though their size and thickness is proportional to their actual dimension, the distribution pattern within the belt is purely random/aesthetic.
 	- This code is a work in progress, so you may see some under development portions of the script that are unused at this moment.